fennel-ai/client/docs/pages/api-reference/operators.md

 The `drop` operator has the following parameters:

-1. `columns: List[str]` - positional argument, that specifies the list of columns to drop from the dataset.
+1. `columns: List[str]` - keyword or positional argument, that specifies the list of columns to drop from the dataset.
+    - You can also use `*args` to pass the column names for added flexibility.

 :::info
 Fennel does not allow you to drop keys or timestamp columns from a dataset.